Tax Resolution – Should You Use an Enrolled Agent or Tax Resolution Consultant?

 Many people don’t realize that the only way to avoid facing unfiled tax debts is to never become delinquent on the taxes at all.
 If you become behind on your taxes, the IRS will begin collection methods that could cause you to go to jail.
 Fortunately, tax experts can provide their clients with various kinds of tax resolution strategies that can ensure that you never become financially burdened by your tax problems.
 The IRS has many ways to Collection reproguctions, including Offer in Compromise (OIC), Installment Agreement, Currently Not Collectible status, and Currently Collectable status.
 It is important that you talk to a tax resolution expert about these different collection methods so that you understand how they can affect your case.

 If you’re unable to come up with a solution with the IRS, the best thing you can do is to seek professional advice.
 You’ll want to find a tax resolutions expert that can handle your case so that you don’t have to worry about what to do if you’re not able to solve your tax problems with the IRS.
 One of the first steps in their strategy is to determine if your tax problems qualify for tax resolution.
 Tax experts have the ability to determine if your tax problem has become a matter of irresponsibility.
 They can also evaluate the amount of debt that you owe and see whether or not you can settle it through a reasonable payment plan.
 Tax resolution is the only way to ensure that you don’t face serious financial hardships if you’re unable to pay your tax liabilities.
+Private debt collectors such as Pioneer Credit Recovery, Performant Recovery and Coast Professional may contact you.

 Wage garnishment and liens are two other major reasons why people end up behind on their taxes.
-Wage garnishment is when the IRS sends a notice of wage garnishment to your employer requesting payment for all your past-due wages.
+Wage garnishment is when the IRS sends a notice of wage garnishment to your employer requesting payment for all your past-due wages or they send you an Urgent Tax Citation Letter.
 Liens are another way that the IRS can obtain money from you.
 A lien against your property can force you to pay off your debt if you can’t make payments.
 A tax resolution expert can help determine if your tax liabilities qualify for liens and wage garnishment or if you can resolve them in a different way.
 Tax resolution is often used as a payment alternative to bankruptcy.
 This is because it offers you a way to pay off your debt and avoid a potential bankruptcy.
 If you can’t come up with an acceptable amount of money to pay off your liability, a resolution may be the best solution.
 It is important to note that tax resolutions aren’t considered an alternative to bankruptcy when you meet all of the requirements for filing it, such as fulfilling the requirements to take a personal financial examination.
 If your’e in need of tax resolution call us right now!